platformsh/platformsh-docs/docs/src/guides/django/deploy/configure.md

 ##########################
 {{< /codetabs >}}

 If you are using a different web server, update this line, and consult the [web server portion of this section](/languages/python/server) for examples of how to do so.

-If following this example exactly, be sure to update the WSGI application gunicorn calls, which in this case assumes a main `myapp/wsgi.py` present in the repository with a callable `application` defined.
+If following this example exactly, be sure to update the WSGI application Gunicorn calls, which in this case assumes a main `myapp/wsgi.py` present in the repository with a callable `application` defined.

 {{< guide-buttons next="Customize Django" >}}